ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 Results

-In response to this call for proposals, the ExposUM Institute received a total of 38 research proposals, but funding was available for only 7 projects.
+In response to this call for proposals, the ExposUM Institute received a total of 38 research projects, but funding was available for only 7 of them.

 Project acronym